brink-daniel/ssms-object-explorer-menu/README.md

 ## Compatibility

-This extension has only been tested and used with **SQL Server Management Studio 19.1 and 19.2**.
+This extension has been tested and used with **SQL Server Management Studio 19.1, 19.2 and 19.3**.

 You can download the latest version of SSMS for free from [Microsoft](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

-Compatibility with other extensions is still being tested.
+Compatibility with other extensions are still being tested.

 | Extension | Status |
 |-----------|--------|